Are you thinking about a retail shop lease?

-Ensure that the lease agreement contains all of the terms and conditions you require for the use of the property before any document is signed.
+Ensure that the Lease document contains all the terms and conditions you need to use the property.
 All Retail Shop Lease documents should be reviewed by us before you commit yourself to the obligations and responsibilities.

-Before signing any lease document, contact us to review your lease so that we can minimise the risks and maximise your opportunities.
+Before signing, we can review the lease so you can minimise the risks and maximise your opportunities.
 The recommended practice is for the Landlord to give possession of the property to the Tenant only after all documentation is signed and exchanged and the initial rent, bond and costs are paid.

 Retail Shop Leases Act